 Do Not Plead Guilty Right Away

 Many people assume they have no choice but to plead guilty after a DUI arrest.
 This is a mistake.
 Like every criminal case, the state has to prove guilt beyond a reasonable doubt.
-Always speak to a DUI defense attorney before making any decisions.
+You should always consult a DUI lawyer before deciding how to move forward.

 Do Not Consent to Chemical Tests Until Police Get a Warrant

 Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
-Even though police may say your license will be suspended for a year if you refuse, our Springfield, IL DUI defense attorneys can challenge that suspension in court.
+The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
+While police may tell you your license will automatically be suspended for one year, our Springfield, IL DUI defense attorneys can still challenge that suspension in court.

 Contact a DUI Lawyer Immediately